Yoeri-z/stateful_inheritance/README.md

   }
 }
 ```
-As you can see the Widget tree is very concise because the StatefulInheritedWidget does the heavy lifting.
+As you can see the Widget tree is very concise because the `StatefulInheritedWidget` does the heavy lifting.
 Usually it is good practice to put your StatefulInheritedWidget in a seperate file next to the other widgets like is done in the [flutter compass app example](https://github.com/flutter/samples/tree/main/compass_app)

 ### properties of InheritedState
-Just like a `StatefulWidgets` `State`, the `InheritedState` has a few overridable methods to manage its contents over its lifecycle.
+Just like a `State`, the `InheritedState` has a few overridable methods to manage its contents over its lifecycle.
 ```dart
 class CounterState extends InheritedState<CounterProvider> {
   //called when the state is attached to the widget tree